modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-1.md

 **Figure 10.1.** Michelson and Morley interferometer: components in the left image:  monochromatic light source (A); semi-reflective mirror (B); mirrors (C) and observation of optical path difference (D).
 A typical interference pattern is shown in the right image.

-In what follows we refer to the document called WORK describing the 1907 Physics Nobel Prize awarded to Michelson.
-Afterwards, we reproduce an image of his microscope and quote the corresponding explanation given by him, both taken from his NOBEL LECTURE: *Recent Advances in Spectroscopy*.
+In what follows we refer to the document called Work describing the 1907 Physics Nobel Prize awarded to Michelson.
+Afterwards, we reproduce an image of his microscope and quote the corresponding explanation given by him, both taken from his Nobel Lecture: *Recent Advances in Spectroscopy*.

 MLA style: Albert A. Michelson – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sun.
 14 May 2023. https://www.nobelprize.org/prizes/physics/1907/michelson/lecture/